-Anticipated Timeline: Biennial Process to Identify Interested and Qualified

-Service Providers; Beginning in Calendar Year 2023

-Quantified Objectives: Service Provider Identification Processes;

-Implemented Services (if applicable) that benefit four or more households per 12-month period

-Note: The services called for in this program are intended to reach a broad audience.
-Strategies for doing so may include utilizing a variety of methods; marketing services in a broad, proactive, accessible, and multilingual manner, including targeting specific areas and needs; providing remote participation opportunities for ease of access for the general public, including persons with disabilities; and, consulting with relevant organizations.
+Primary Responsibility: Planning & Environmental Services Department Anticipated Timeline: Biennial Process to Identify Interested and Qualified Service Providers; Beginning in Calendar Year 2023 Anticipated Funding: General Fund Quantified Objectives: Service Provider Identification Processes; Implemented Services (if applicable) that benefit four or more households per 12-month period marketing services in a broad, proactive, accessible, and multilingual manner, including targeting specific areas and needs; providing remote participation opportunities for ease of access for the general public, including persons with disabilities; and, consulting with relevant organizations.
 Translation services and reasonable accommodations for persons with disabilities will be provided in accordance with applicable law and City policy.